-According to a CIA MFR drafted by John Rizzo, on January 24, 2003, Scott Muller (then CIA General Counsel), Rizzo, and the met with Michael Chertoff, Alice Fisher, John Yoo, and the according to discuss the incidents at According to Rizzo, he told Chertoff before the meeting that he needed to discuss "a recent incident where CIA personnel apparently employed unauthorized interrogation techniques on a detainee."
+According to a CIA MFR drafted by John Rizzo, on January 24, 2003, Scott Muller (then CIA General Counsel), Rizzo, and met with Michael Chertoff, Alice Fisher, John Yoo, and According to Rizzo, he told Chertoff before the meeting that he needed to discuss "a recent incident where CIA personnel apparently employed unauthorized interrogation techniques on a detainee."

-Muller had mentioned describe the unauthorized EITs that had been used at and mentioned that the matter had been referred to the CIA OIG as part of an overall review of the CIA's detention and interrogation policies.
+Muller had describe the unauthorized EITs that had been used at and mentioned that the matter had been referred to the CIA OIG as part of an overall review of the CIA's detention and interrogation policies.